al3xisxyz/al3xis-os/README.md

 </p>
 <br />

-## Running StartOS
+## Running Al3xisOS
-There are multiple ways to get started with StartOS:
+There are multiple ways to get started with Al3xisOS:

 ### 💰 Buy a Start9 server
 This is the most convenient option.
 Simply [buy a server](https://store.start9.com) from Start9 and plug it in.